 Blood pressure refers to the level of pressure on the walls of your blood vessels.
 High blood pressure can weaken the walls of your aorta.
 This makes an aneurysm more likely to form.

-Serious infections within the aorta and other arteries can occasionally cause AAAs.
-However, this happens very rarely.
+Serious inflammation within the aorta and other arteries can occasionally cause AAAs.
+This happens very rarely.

 Aneurysms can form in any blood vessel in your body.
 However, AAAs are considered particularly serious because of the size of the aorta.